l-gorman/rhomis-docs/README.md

 # Documentation for RHoMIS 2.0

 Skeleton for RHoMIS 2.0 documentation built using sphinx.
+I thought this would be useful in case we wanted to document our work as we go along.
+During my last project, I saved all of this documentation until the end and found it made things much more difficult.

 Install dependencies with `pip install -r requirements.txt`.
 Make the documentation with the command `make html`.
 The documentation can then be found in the `_build` directory.
 To view the documentation in your browser, open the file `_build/html/index.html` in your browser.